XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Who is behind CIBC Investor Edge?

-CIBC Investor Edge is operated by CIBC Investor Services Inc., a subsidiary of the Canadian Imperial Bank of Commerce (CIBC), one of Canada’s largest and most established banks known for its strong regulatory compliance and stability.
+CIBC Investor Edge is the self-directed online brokerage division of the Canadian Imperial Bank of Commerce (CIBC), which is one of Canada’s largest and most established financial institutions.

 When was CIBC Investor Edge launched?